Neil Fox (broadcaster): Thames Radio and Nation Radio UK

 On 26 June 2016, six months after his acquittal, it was announced Fox would join the new London radio station Thames Radio, where he presented the Saturday morning show.
-He would later take on the station's Breakfast show.
-However the venture was short lived, when the station opted for non-stop music in July 2017.
-On 17 July 2020 it was announced Fox would join the internet radio station United DJs, presenting the "Heritage Chart Run Down" on Sunday evenings.
+He would later take on the station's breakfast show; however, the venture was short lived, when the station opted for non-stop music in July 2017.
+On 17 July 2020, it was announced Fox would join the internet radio station United DJs, presenting the "Heritage Chart Run Down" on Sunday evenings.
 In November 2020, Fox alongside Mike Read left United DJs in order to launch Nation Radio UK.
-Between January and April 2021, Fox hosted Drivetime and The Heritage Chart, respectively on Nation UK.
-He took over the Breakfast show in April 2021, following the departure of Read.
+Between January and April 2021, Fox hosted Drivetime and The Heritage Chart on Nation UK.
+He took over the breakfast show in April 2021, following the departure of Read.

-In addition to the Breakfast Show, Fox also took over the 'Nation Network Chart Show' on Sundays from 4-7pm.
+In addition to the breakfast show, Fox also took over the "Nation Network Chart Show" on Sundays from 4.00 to 7.00 pm.

-As of 2025, Fox still continues to host the 'Nation Network Chart Show' on Sundays but has since left the Breakfast show.
-He now hosts the Afternoon show on Nation 80's and Nation 90's.
+As of 2025, Fox continues to host the "Nation Network Chart Show" on Sundays but has since left the breakfast show.
+He now hosts the afternoon show on Nation 90s, and the drivetime show on Nation Radio London.